ple1n/organic/README.md

 Bicalutamide causes a raise in circulating androgens.
 I bet low dose Bica can elevate androgens to what roiders what.
 Only at a level beyond bodily capacity to produce androgen can it suppress androgenic effects.

+### Triptorelin, the castration drug

 Triptorelin acetate at 0.1mg, daily. https://www.ferring.ca/media/1394/decapeptyl-01-mg-pm_control-no-291110-en_04mar2025.pdf

+The drug was bought as a reagent.
+Theoretically it's possible to to have a GnRH agonist with half life longer than Triptorelin (around 6 hrs), like a week.

 Use normal saline or PBS buffer to make the solution.
 I always used pure water for the fear of going hypertonic, which ended up giving me 'stings'.

+The drug dissolved well in pure water, surprisingly.
+But next time I will use PBS or normal saline.

+TODO.
+Ongoing experiment.

+### Tirzepatide, the weight loss drug

+I bought this as a reagent as usual, for 10x cost saving.

+Ongoing experiment.

 ### Topical drugs, the preparation